EvangeliaS/Quantum-Fourier-Transform-via-variational-quantum-circuits/README.md

 ## Results

 The results of the experiments are presented in [Chapter: Results](#results) in the thesis.
 These results showcase the impact of various factors such as the number of parameters, initial values, and epsilon values on the optimization process and final cost values.

-## Usage

-To run the code and reproduce the experiments, follow the instructions in the [Usage Guide](usage.md).
-This guide provides details on setting up the environment, running experiments, and visualizing the results.

-## Contributing

-If you wish to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).